dobosipeter/ail-homework/README.md

 ### Motivation
 As part of my course, I often review recorded lesson of various classes.
 However they often don't utilize the built in transcription features, which I've found to be surprisingly useful, when attempting to quickly skim through a lesson in order to find information on a specific topic.

 Additionally, the efficency of information retrieval, learning could potentially be increased by utilizing a Large Language Model at the end of this pipeline to help with answering questions about the topic.

 The outline of my solution is described as follows:

 1. Take a video file as input, transcribe it utilizing a model, resulting in a timestamped transcript.
+(Video -> Text)
+1.5 Translate any non-English parts into English.
+(Text -> Text)
 2. Take the transcript, chunk/segment it into 'logical chapters' based on the topic changes in the content.
+(Text -> Segments)
 3. Summarize, keyword extract the chapters.
+(Segments -> Summaries)
-4. Embed the summaries, keywords, store in a local VectorDB. (e.g.:FAISS)
+4. Embed the summaries, keywords, store in a local VectorDB. (_e.g.:FAISS_) (Summaries -> Embeddings)
-5. Get a query from the user, embed it, retrieve relevant chapters from the DB (possibly with timestamps?).
+5. Get a query from the user (_translate if not in English_), embed it, retrieve relevant chapters from the DB (_possibly with timestamps?_).
+(User Query -> Embeddings -> Relevant Context)
-6. Answer the user's query using the provided context.
+6. Answer the user's query using the provided context with an LLM. (_Translate back if the user's question was not in English?, Include the context used to answer the query._) (Question -> Relevant Context -> Answer)